adioshun/gitBook_DeepDrive/paperdeepfusion.md

 ###### []

-Skip-layer connection, such as deeply-supervised nets [14] and itsvariant [7], Highway [15], ResNet [16], as we will show, resembles our approachand can be regarded as special examples of our approach.The teacher-student framework suggests that learning a hard-trained networkcan benefit from an easily-trained network.
+Skip-layer connection resembles our approach and can be regarded as special examples of our approach.

-> Skip-layer connection = deeply-supervised nets [14] and itsvariant [7], Highway [15], ResNet [16],
+> Skip-layer connection = deeply-supervised nets [14],  its variant [7], Highway [15], ResNet [16],

+The teacher-student framework suggests that learning a hard-trained networkcan benefit from an easily-trained network.

 For instance, FitNets [17] usesthe intermediate representation of a wider and shallower (but still deep) teachernet that is relatively easy to be trained, as the target of the intermediate representationof a thinner and deeper student net.